roman-pinchuk/jsonresume-theme-modern-plain/README.md

 - For best single-page results, **uncheck "Headers and Footers"** in Safari print dialog
 - The theme is optimized for A4 page size with 8mm margins
-- Font size is set to 9pt for print with 1.15 line height
+- Font size is set to 10pt for print with 1.2 line height
 - Page breaks are controlled to keep experience entries together
+- Print styles use `!important` declarations to ensure proper formatting when converting to PDF
+- Reduced spacing in print styles for more compact output that fits on one page

 ## License